All Episodes

 Don't get the wrong idea.

-Not a total bad guy, but he's got elements of his past that are not laudatory, and that you would be hard-pressed to defend today.
+Not a total bad guy, but he's got elements of his past that are not laudatory and that you would be hard-pressed to defend today.

-And it was Justice Bork who was turned down for the Supreme Court who said the right to slavery is nowhere to be found in the Constitution.
+And it was Justice Bork who was turned down for the Supreme Court, who said the right to slavery is nowhere to be found in the Constitution.

-Roger Tanney, Andrew Jackson's attorney general and chief justice of the Supreme Court thought that it should be.
+Roger Tanney, Andrew Jackson's Attorney General and Chief Justice of the Supreme Court thought that it should be.

 Harriet Tubman was a Republican.

-She and was involved in the women's suffrage movement, which of course led to the right to vote.
+She ran the Underground Railroad and was involved in the women's suffrage movement, which, of course, led to the right to vote.

-And she is the name replaced or named to replace Andrew Jackson as a racial component here.
+And she is the name replaced and named to replace Andrew Jackson.

-And so it if if all anybody's going to do is reflexively, as I say, just reaction to this rather than then it'd be easy to think it's politically correct, and then it really when you see Obama doing it, you want to take a white guy off the bill, put a black babe on the bill.
+And then really, when you see Obama doing it, you want to take a white guy off the bill, put a black babe on the bill.

-But he well, I do know where he comes down on it.
+But he, well, I do know where he comes down on it.

-He's he said that it's it's he doesn't like it.
+He said that he doesn't like it.

-Um he thinks it's pure political correctness to remove Andrew Jackson.
+And he thinks it's pure political correctness to remove Andrew Jackson.

-I'm sure he thinks that because who's doing it?
+I'm sure he thinks that, because who's doing it?

 Obama and the Democrats.

-So it's it's uh I don't know.
+So it's, I don't know.

 I think it's revelatory myself.